SPR has conducted many projects focused on issues involving or affecting

 - Evaluation of Project Early Intervention.

-This project, implemented in selected communities across Newfoundland, examined the
+This $300,000 project, implemented in two communities in Newfoundland, examined the

-impact of a four-year Boys and Girls Club Program to aid youth by enhancing life skills
+impact of a four-year Boys and Girls Club Program to aid youth resiliency by enhancing life skills

 and developing social participation patterns.
 The evaluation involved surveys of youth

-and their families in two Newfoundland communities to assess their assessment of the impact of this program
+and their families to assess the impact of this program

 (for the Department of Emergency Preparedness Canada and the Boys and Girls Clubs of Newfoundland and Labrador, 2002-2007);

 - Study of the Need for Post-Secondary Education in Central Newfoundland.
-This study involved analyzing Census data
+This study involved an analysis of Census data

 to assess the demographic and the population base for post-secondary educational programs.
-Several survey methodologies were
+Several surveys were

-implemented, including Web, telephone and personal interviews with community members, students and professionals,
+implemented, including on-line, telephone and personal interviews with community members, students and professionals,

 to assess the demand and need for educational services (funded by the Atlantic Canada Opportunities Agency and the Province of